 This course introduces the field of contemporary composition theory.
 Composition theorists consider ways of responding to the words of other people in a manner that is thoughtful, careful, and provocative.
 At the same time, they learn that by responding to the work of others, they ultimately become better writers and better thinkers themselves.
 This course focuses specifically on the response types appropriate for one-to-one work with writers.
 Students also gain hands-on experience in the course by writing extensively, sharing writing with other class members, critiquing student texts, and engaging in trial tutoring sessions.
 This course is a prerequisite for anyone wishing to apply for a paid position as a peer tutor in the Fairfield University Writing Center.
-Previously ENW 0290.
+Previously ENW

+ENGL 2310 Rhetorics of Resistance

+3 Credits

+Attributes: PJST Peace and Justice Studies

+Through the reading of rhetorical theory, scholarship, and case studies, this course introduces students to the use of rhetoric within social movements.
+The course explores the connections between personal identities, "everyday activism," and political protest.
+Students will analyze the rhetorical moves made within social movements and will translate rhetorical theory into rhetorical action by contributing to a social justice movement of their choosing.
+Hands-on workshops in a variety of composing strategies and technologies will be offered.

-ENGL 2370 News Writing II: Digital Design Prerequisite: ENGL 1870.
+ENGL 2370 News Writing II: Digital Design

+3 Credits

+Prerequisite: ENGL 1870.

 The journalism world is in the middle of a transformation in the way stories are conceptualized, generated and communicated.
 Digital Journalism will help students discover how to take advantage of the multimedia possibilities in this new world of online story telling.
 This intermediate writing and multimedia course will allow students to build more complex and engaging story packages, taking advantages of new computer tools like the Adobe Creative Suite.
 It also will introduce students to the literature of publication design and help them develop an appreciation of the contributions that various world cultures have made to communication and design aesthetics.
 Previously ENW 0221.

 ENGL 2380 Journalism Editing and Design

+3 Credits

-Attributes: ENDE Digital Journalism Elective
+Attributes: ENDE Digital Journalism Elective, ENEC Digital Journalism

+Ethics Component

 Editing skills are in high demand in today's journalism job market both for traditional and online sources of information.
 This intermediate level course emphasizes conciseness, precision, accuracy, style, and balance in writing and editing.
 The course includes researching and fact-checking, basic layout and design, headline and caption writing, and online editing.
 Previously ENW 0222.

 ENGL 2382 The Power of Podcasting

+3 Credits

 Attributes: ENDE Digital Journalism Elective

 Prerequisite: ENGL 1001.

 This course focuses on the power of the heard word, of audio storytelling.
 In this course, we will listen to the best podcasts available, and study them to find out what makes them so effective.
 We'll try to understand why we care so much about the people in the stories that are told, and then we will attempt to do our own audio storytelling.
-By the end of the semester, we will have created our very own multi-episode podcast that aims to do the same things that 'This American Life,' 'Radio Lab,' 'Serial,' and others do: hook listeners.
+By the end of the semester, we will have created our very own multi-episode podcast that aims to do the same things that "This American Life," "Radio Lab," "Serial," and others do: hook listeners.
 Previously ENW 0224.

+ENGL 2384 Media Law and Ethics

+3 Credits

-ENGL 2384 Media Law and Ethics Attributes: ENEC Digital Journalism Ethics Component Prerequisite: ENGL 1870.
+Attributes: ENEC Digital Journalism Ethics Component

+Prerequisite: ENGL 1870.